openbudgets/DAM/README.md

 * A OBEU lib for data analysis and mining

-* Web page developement for each task
+* Web page development for each task

 * Communication with other modules/system (Visualization, Triple store, Openspending)